taabelu0/therewrite/README.md

 ### React Development

+Node or React are not requirements and only used for front-end development.
-For front-end development with React:
+Development with React:

 1. **Navigate to the React Directory**
    ```bash